Fekitoa called into All Blacks squad for series decider

-WELLINGTON Malakai Fekitoa has been called into the All Blacks squad for the final test against the British and Irish Lions, the team said on Sunday.
+WELLINGTON (Reuters) - Malakai Fekitoa has been called into the All Blacks squad for the final test against the British and Irish Lions, the team said on Sunday.

 Fekitoa was a surprise omission from the original squad for the series and was also overlooked as injury cover for Ryan Crotty with uncapped Canterbury Crusaders centre Jack Goodhue preferred instead as Crotty was battling a rib injury.